-In Czech Republic, Ernst & Young Audit, s.r.o. is a limited liability company organized in Prague and is a member firm of Ernst & Young Global Limited, a UK company limited by guarantee (EYG).
-In this report, we refer to ourselves as "EY Czech Republic", "we", "us" or "our".
+The firms stated above are members firms of Ernst & Young Global Limited, a UK company limited by guarantee (EYG).
+In this report, we refer to ourselves as "EY Cyprus," "we," "us" or "our."
 EY refers collectively to the global organization of the member firms of EYG.